simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 If you want to specify liveness properties, you have to pass them on the command line, specifying the name of the file containing the property, as formatted by the `ltl2ba <https://github.com/utwente-fmt/ltl2ba>`_ program.
-Note that ltl2ba is not part of SimGrid and must be installed separatly.
+Note that ltl2ba is not part of SimGrid and must be installed separately.

 .. code-block:: shell